 In this comprehensive guide, we will talk about exactly what SMS compliance means, the rules defined by key governing bodies, and how you can follow these rules to avoid getting penalized.

 What is SMS compliance?

-There used to be no protection against spamming customers with text messages and acquiring their phone numbers.
-Whereas now, there are four primary entities that oversee SMS compliance such as:
+In the past, there used to be little to no protection against spamming customers with text messages and acquiring their phone numbers.
+Whereas now, in many parts of the world, cold texting is illegal.
+There are several entities that actively oversee SMS compliance, such as the following.